p0358/vdf-parser/README.md

 `vdf-parser` is a library that can convert VDF to JSON and vice versa.

-It is mostly based on [rossengeorgiev/vdf-parser](https://github.com/rossengeorgiev/vdf-parser) and includes some features inspired by [RoyalBingBong/vdfplus](https://github.com/RoyalBingBong/vdfplus) (which lacked some features supported by the former...), but contains many new features.
+It is mostly based on [rossengeorgiev/vdf-parser](https://github.com/rossengeorgiev/vdf-parser) and includes some features inspired by [RoyalBingBong/vdfplus](https://github.com/RoyalBingBong/vdfplus) (which lacked some features supported by the former...), but contains many new features and fixes.

 Format: https://developer.valvesoftware.com/wiki/KeyValues